songxou0909/AmyloidModifier/README.md

 ## Key Features

 * **Intelligent Layer Detection:** Automatically detects protofilaments and horizontal layers using customizable spatial parameters (Z-Shift and XY-Shift limits), supporting both parallel and anti-parallel amyloid arrangements.
-* **Automated Trimming:** Easily trim your fibril to a specific number of central layers.
+* **Automated Trimming/Expanding:** Easily trim/expand your fibril to a specific number of central layers.
 The tool intelligently retains associated waters and ions while discarding ragged edges.
 * **Smart Chain Renaming:** Systematically rename chains from the middle out (e.g., A, B, C... or 0, 1, 2...) to ensure standardized nomenclature.
 Automatically resolves duplicate or broken chain IDs.
 * **ISOLDE Restraint Generation:** Export a `.cxc` command file to apply ISOLDE torsion restraints.
 It automatically restrains the outer layers of the fibril using the central layer as a structural template.
 * **Secondary Structure Re-evaluation:** Seamlessly triggers ChimeraX's built-in `dssp` algorithm to recalculate and annotate β-sheet as you click